Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 > TO FILL
 {: .callout}

 Flye is likely to take a *couple of hours* to finish assembling.
-You don't need to remain connected to the instance during this time but once you have disconnected it does make it harder to track Flye's progress.
+You don't need to remain connected to the instance during this time but once you have disconnected it does make it harder to track the progress of Flye.

 In the meantime, if you wanted to read more about assembly and metagenomics there's a few papers and resources below with recommended reading.